okta/okta-mobile-kotlin/README.md

     is WebAuthenticationClient.LoginResult.Success -> {
         // TODO: Store the AuthorizationCodeFlow.Context in an instance variable, and wait for the application redirect to be called.
         // val authorizationCodeFlowContext: AuthorizationCodeFlow.Context = result.flowContext
     }
+    WebAuthenticationClient.LoginResult.EndpointsNotAvailable -> {
+        // TODO: Display an error to the user.
+    }
 }
 ```